tssmith7/git-multiuser/README.md

 # git-multiuser README

-This extension allows easy switching between user.name and user.email values that are configured in the --global space of the git environment.
+This extension allows easy switching between user.name / user.email pairs that are configured in the --global space of the git environment.
 This is useful in shared computer situations where a single log-in is shared with multiple programmers (such as in a school setting).